 Use this guide to troubleshoot the connection between your third-party domain host and your Squarespace site.
-If you just finished connecting your domain and you’re seeing errors, this is normal.
+If you recently connected your domain and the DNS settings panel shows error messages, this is normal.
 It can take 24-72 hours for the connection to start working properly.

 Watch a video